ajaymopidevi/ajay/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Machine Learning Engineer at Lendbuzz | Ex-Samsung | Ex-Qualcomm
+subtitle: Machine Learning Engineer at Lendbuzz

 profile:
   align: right